Dallas, Texas

 FSS 303 - Embalming II and Clinical Experience (3 QH)

 A continuation of FSS 211, this course presents an in-depth study of embalming case analysis, beginning with pre-embalming, embalming, and post-embalming procedures.
 Proper procedures and techniques are presented in preparation for professional practice.
-The student is required to assist with the embalming and preparation of a minimum of six dead human bodies during this quarter.
-These cases will be completed under the direct supervision of embalming lab preceptors.
-The embalming experience takes place either on-campus in the school’s preparation facilities or in licensed off-campus facilities.
-Students must provide their own transportation to off-campus sites.
-Prerequisite: FSS 211

 FSS 311 - Embalming Lab (1 QH)